riak/riak.github.io/versioned_docs/version-2.1.3/add-ons/redis/developing-rra.md

 var client = RedisClient.create("redis://127.0.0.1:22122")
 var connection = client.connect()

-var value = connection.get("rra:test:food")
+var value = connection.get("test:food")
 ```

 </TabItem>
 </Tabs>

 ### Get Configuration Parameters

-> **Note:** The cache proxy service read option (related to replication factor and
+>**Note:** The cache proxy service read option (related to replication factor and
-> consistency concern) may optionally be set within the nutcracker.conf.
+consistency concern) may optionally be set within the nutcracker.conf.
 This will  result in an override of the setting value at the bucket-level in Riak KV.

 | Parameter       | Description                                                                                                                                                                                                                                                                                                                                                       | Default                |
 |-----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------|